 Clear Chain Life LLC has the advantage that it is modular—a core product with secondary products and it can market each module once it is released.
 The adoption can happen in all stages of development rather than developing a single product that can be adopted only after the entire project is developed.
 Although the team has started to work the platforms way to adaption, mass adoption of a product and the synergy of modules takes time.

-Studies show that Coins that have a hybrid use, both as instruments for capital raising and an in-network utility, lead to accelerated platform adoption.
-However, it is possible that such value will not be equally created in such short time (3-6 months), in case an investor is a pure capital provider with no interest whatsoever in using the platform and especially when the pure capital providers may represent 35% up to coin holders.
+Studies show that Tokens that have a hybrid use, both as instruments for capital raising and as an in-network utility, lead to accelerated platform adoption.
+However, it is possible that such value will not be equally created in such short time (3-6 months) in case an investor is a pure capital provider with no interest whatsoever in using the platform and especially when the pure capital providers may represent 35% up to Token holders.

 Another mechanism already implemented with the scope to foster a thriving ecosystem is the maximum limits on investment per individual contribution, which also has a regulatory component.